Shell Lake, Wisconsin

 Shell Lake is a city in Washburn County, Wisconsin, United States.
-The population was 1,347 at the 2010 census.
+The population was 1,371 at the 2020 census.
 It is the county seat of Washburn County.

 History

 A post office called Shell Lake has been in operation since 1880.
-The city took its name from nearby Shell Lake.
+The city took its name from nearby Shell Lake, which was named for the shells of freshwater bivalves found along its shores.